SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * This allows broad tools to get a level of reach, which is not compatible with dual wielding.
 * Consider letting broad tools get a second level of reach via ability slot.

-#### Plate Armor slots

-* Give plate armor +1 defense slot and -1 upgrade slot.
-* Brings protection modifiers more in line with vanilla armor, making it easier to reach > 64% protection.
+### Defense Rework

-* Makes plate armor more distinct from travelers, which is a little bit too good by comparison currently (as 1 defense slot does not quite compare to 1 ability slot).
+Following sections contain a couple of changes to make plate armor more distinct from travelers, which is a little bit too good by comparison currently (as 1 defense slot does not quite compare to 1 ability slot).

+After the changes, traveler's potential before rebalanced will be 3 defense slots plus 1 defensive material trait (gained 1 slot but lost 1 potential trait).
+Plate will have 4 defense slots plus 2 defensive material traits (gained 1 slot).

+#### Slotless Defense slot

+* To keep armor from scaling too quickly, give +1 defense slot from a slotless modifier.
-* Likely will target 1.21 with this change.
+* Most likely will do this using the armor trim modifier.
+  * Different trim variants will still be cosmetic.
+But applying any variant grants a defense slot.
+  * For armor like travelers goggles that do not fit trims, include an alternative form of trim that has no shapes, just materials.
+Crafted using any trim template.

 #### Jeweled Hide